-Let’s say you’re interested in staying at the Radisson Hotel Minneapolis/St. Paul North location.
+Let’s say you’re interested in staying at the Radisson Hotel Minneapolis-St. Paul North location.
 Perhaps you’re checking in on a certain day and checking out the next day.
-While booking, you’ll have the option to pay with cash, points, or points + cash.
-This particular property is a Category-4 hotel, meaning it’ll cost you 38,000 points to book an award night.
+While booking, you’ll have the option to pay with cash, points or points-plus-cash.
+This particular property is a Category 4 hotel, meaning it’ll cost you 38,000 points to book an award night.
 The cash price is $93.
 The same room booked nine days later has a cash price of $188.

 In this particular scenario, the value of a Radisson Rewards point is 0.24 cents on the first date and 0.49 cents on the second.

-The key takeaway here is that Radisson categorizes its properties into seven tiers – each with a predetermined point-price for award nights.
+The key takeaway here is that Radisson categorizes its properties into seven tiers—each with a predetermined price in points for award nights.
 Make sure to look over the tiers and prices of hotels you’re considering, and be sure to strategize your award schedule before redeeming anything.
 If you calculate your points to be worth less than 0.4 cents, you may be better off paying in cash and saving the points for a stay when they’ll be worth more.

 How to earn Radisson Rewards points

-There are many ways to earn Radisson Rewards points, many of which you might expect, but quite a few that are underutilized by most.
-As many points-experts will attest, finding as many ways as possible to earn points is a key to beefing up your rewards.
-Radisson offers the following ways to earn points:
+There are many ways to earn Radisson Rewards points, and some are more obvious than others.
+As many points experts will attest, finding as many ways as possible to earn points is a key to beefing up your rewards.

 - Booking rooms: As a rewards member, you can earn up to 35 points per $1 on bookings worldwide.
 Your rewards rate will increase the more often you stay.

-- Applying for a Radisson credit card – U.S. Bank issues three Radisson co-branded credit cards, each of which earns Radisson Rewards on every purchase made.
+- Applying for a Radisson credit card: U.S. Bank issues several Radisson co-branded credit cards, each of which earns Radisson Rewards on every purchase made.

-- Promotions – Radisson occasionally offers bonus points for things like booking rooms using the Radisson app, booking rooms at new hotels, etc. Check the current promotions for the latest.
+- Promotions: Radisson occasionally offers bonus points for things like booking rooms using the Radisson app, booking rooms at new hotels, etc. Check the current promotions for the latest offers.

 Which credit cards earn Radisson Rewards points?
 Which are the best?

-It’s easy to see that you’ll rack up the most points by using the Premier card, but if you don’t use the card often enough to negate the annual fee, you may be better off opting for one of the other two options.
-Big sign-up bonuses are excellent perks that make it easy to get rewarded quickly, but keep in mind that rewards credit cards change in value over time.
-The lower-fee card may actually save you more money in the long run, depending on how you use it and how long you keep it in your wallet.
+It’s easy to see that you’ll rack up the most points by using the Premier card, but if you don’t use the card often enough to negate the annual fee, you may be better off opting for the no-fee option.
+Also, keep in mind that while big sign-up bonuses let you earn points quickly, you’ll have to meet a higher minimum spending requirement to reach the threshold.

 What’s the best way to earn the most Radisson Rewards?

 You can maximize the rewards earned on your expenses by signing up for a free membership to Radisson’s loyalty program and pairing it with one of Radisson’s co-branded credit cards.
-Although the monetary value of Radisson Rewards is relatively low, by doubling down on your earning strategy, you can pump up that value when you double up your efforts.
+Although the monetary value of Radisson Rewards is relatively low, you can pump up that value when you double up your efforts.

 Also, remember that you’ll earn more rewards as a Radisson member as you climb up the ranks toward elite status.
-First, take into account that Radisson categorizes members into four buckets, each with its own rewards rate and required number of stays:
+First, take into account that Radisson categorizes members into four buckets, each with its own rewards rate and required number of stays.

 |Discount on food & drink||5%||10%||15%||20%|

 If you travel enough to achieve Platinum status and you use a Radisson Rewards™ Premier Visa Signature® Card to book your stays, you’ll earn 45 Radisson Rewards points for every dollar spent on bookings (35 for membership, 10 for using the co-branded card).
-Tack on the 20 percent discount on food and drink and we’re talking seriously nice rewards.
+Tack on the 20% discount on food and drink, and we’re talking some decent rewards.